ArchieAtkinson/berth/README.md

 ```

-### Mounts Environment Variable Expansion Side Effects
+### Environment Variable Expansion Side Effects

-The all `*_options` field will expand (local) environment variables. `berth` uses a hash of the entire environment configuration, post expansion to create a unique identified to detect changes and find already active container.
+The all `*_options` field will expand (local) environment variables. `berth` uses a hash of the entire environment configuration which is generated post expansion to create a unique identified to detect changes and find already created containers.
 This can be useful to having one environment used for many different containers.
 The primary use case of this is mounting working directory with `PWD` as it will create a new container for each unique working directory `berth` is ran in.

+## Motivations

+There were two mains motivations for me to make this tool.

+First was to move away from VSCode to use the CLI text editor Helix.
+However, a lot of my projects use containers to handle the dependencies and required tools.
+This has lead to relience on VSCode and its Dev Containers extension to be able to work on these projects.
+Not wanting to modify these containers to add my own personal tools I created `berth` to fill that niche while staying within the dev container workflow.
+I'm currently using every day for my work and found that is works better than I hoped.

+Second is wanting to learn Rust and this gave me a perfect excuse.

 ## Possible Future Features

 - Garbage collection for old containers
 - Allow CLI options to be set in the configuration file
 - Expand commands set (forcing rebuilds, deleting containers)
-- If there is only one environment in config don't require a name when running berth
-  - Or if a environment is named "default"
-- Don't require the `up` command, just default to it
-- Provide a command to view a full expanded environment (post preset merge, env var expansion etc)

 ## Information for Nerds